 OpenOTP Windows Login & RDS – Supports Windows 7-11, Server 2012+, push/OTP/FIDO2.

-Add Multi-Factor Authentication for Microsoft Servers, Remote Desktop & App logins.
+Add Multi-Factor Authentication with Inline Enrollment for Microsoft Servers, Remote Desktop & App logins.
 Enjoy enhanced security, even for offline logins (using our OpenOTP Token app or FIDO2).

 As businesses increasingly rely on Microsoft Remote Desktop Services (RDS) and Windows Server to enable remote access to enterprise systems and shared applications, securing these environments is paramount.